robitalec/workshops/2017-11-02-intro-ggplot/README.md

 # Introduction to ggplot2

-A workshop written by Alec Robitaille and given on November 2 2017 during lab meeting.
+A workshop written by Alec Robitaille and given on 2017-11-02 during lab meeting.

 The presentation is in `/presentation/` as an HTML file.